cs1302uga/cs1302-tutorials/exceptions.md

    } // Test
    ```

 1. Compile and run `exceptions.Unchecked`.
-You should get an error message similar to the following:
+You should get an error message similar to the following
+   when you run the program:

    ```
    Exception in thread "main" java.lang.ArithmeticException: / by zero